dduan/TOMLDecoder/Sources/TOMLDecoder/TOMLDecoder.docc/DevelopingTOMLDecoder.md

   Include the output as a code block in the release notes.
 * Publish the release on GitHub.
 * Generate and deploy the documentation site for the new release.
+* Publish the release on Bazel Central Registry.

 ## Architecture Overview